Comparing Approaches

 In CBT, sessions are structured.
 There's often an agenda, homework assignments, thought records to complete.
 The therapist teaches you techniques - challenging cognitive distortions, behavioural experiments, exposure hierarchies.
 Progress is tracked through questionnaires.
 Treatment is usually time-limited: 6-20 sessions for most problems.

 In psychodynamic therapy, sessions are less structured.
 You talk about what's on your mind; the therapist listens for patterns you can't see yourself.
 There's no homework, no worksheets.
-Progress is measured by changes in how you relate, how you feel, what you're able to tolerate.
+Progress may be noticed in changes in how you relate, how you feel, what you're able to tolerate.
 Treatment is open-ended - typically months to years, not weeks.

 CBT focuses on the present - current thoughts, current behaviours, current triggers.
 Psychodynamic therapy moves between past and present, understanding how your history shapes what's happening now.

 CBT is directive - the therapist actively teaches and guides.
-Psychodynamic therapy is more exploratory - the therapist helps you discover what's already there but outside awareness.
+Psychodynamic therapy is more exploratory - the therapist may help you notice what's already there but outside awareness.

 There's overlap, of course.
-Both can help with depression and anxiety.
-The question is what kind of help you need - symptom management or deeper understanding.
+Both approaches are used for depression and anxiety.
+The question is what kind of help you need - symptom management, deeper understanding, or some combination of both.

-The evidence question is often framed unfairly.
-'Evidence-based' has come to mean 'lots of RCTs', which favours approaches designed for research.
-Psychodynamic therapy has strong evidence - it's just less publicised.
+The evidence question is often framed narrowly.
+'Evidence-based' can come to mean 'lots of RCTs', which favours approaches designed for research.
+Psychodynamic therapy has a serious evidence base - it's just less publicised.

 CBT might suit you better if: